cylleneus/translation_alignments/README.md

 Linux: ``~/.local/share/Cylleneus/corpus``

-To check the exact location where corpora should be stored, once Cylleneus is installed you can run ``$ cylleneus dir``.
+To check the exact location where corpora should be stored, once Cylleneus is installed you can run ``$ cylleneus where``.